afragen/plugin-dependencies-tab/README.md

 * In the plugins page, a dependent plugin is unable to be deleted or deactivated if the requiring plugin is active.
 * Plugin dependencies can be deactivated or deleted if the requiring plugin is not active.
 * Messaging in the plugin row description is inserted; as is data noting which plugins require the dependency.
+* If the dependency API data is not available a generic plugin card will be displayed in the Dependencies tab.

 * Ensures that plugins with unmet dependencies cannot be activated.